GPUOpen-Drivers/llpc/llvmraytracing/README.md

 ### Tests

-Lit tests are behind the `check-continuations` CMake target, they can be run with `make check-continuations`.
+Lit tests are behind the `check-llvmraytracing` CMake target, they can be run with `make check-llvmraytracing`.